folly2022/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 3. Write a function that prints a string, followed by a new line, to stdout.
 4. a function that prints a string, in reverse, followed by a new line.
 5. a function that reverses a string.
+6. a function that prints every other character of a string, starting with the first character,